Group

 Courageous Conversations

-In this video, children use art as a way of learning how words and behaviors impact people.
+Children use art as a way of learning how words and behaviors impact people.
 They create Courageous Conversation collages as springboards for dialogue that is important and difficult.
 Courageous conversations are the hard ones, the deep ones – the discussions about how we have been hurt by others’ words and actions.

 The Arts Communicate